 A voluminous blowout can transform the appearance of thin strands, especially the ultra-bouncy and chic ‘90s blowout that social media can’t seem to get enough of.
 To get the look, apply the L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse evenly throughout damp hair.
 This lightweight mousse is a must for thin hair as it helps to provide long-lasting, volume and fullness, plus, heat protection.

 Once you've applied the mousse, pick up a round brush and a blow-dryer and work the hair over the round brush, flipping it under as you dry it.
-After each section of hair, place velcro rollers at the front of your face, starting at the ends of your hair and rolling upwards towards the root.
-Repeat this process until your hair is fully dry and you’ve placed the velcro rollers.
+After each section of hair, place velcro rollers at the front of your face, starting at the ends of your hair and rolling downwards towards the root.
+Repeat this process until your hair is fully dry and you’ve placed all the velcro rollers.

 Allow your style to set, (the hair will feel cool) and remove the velcro rollers.
 Flip your head upside down and shake through your strands with your fingers to reveal body and noticeable, face-framing volume.